-6.1.4 The Centre for Human Rights and Rehabilitation (CHRR) noted in its Annual Report covering 2014 that:

-'... [while] consensual homosexuality remained criminalized but the government did not enforce these laws during the year.
+- 6.1.8 The Centre for Human Rights and Rehabilitation (CHRR) noted in its Annual Report covering 2014 that: - '... [while] consensual homosexuality remained criminalized but the government did not enforce these laws during the year.
 Notwithstanding the "moratorium on arrest of people engaged in homosexual activity", in September 2014, CHRR and [Centre for the Development of People] CEDEP published a ground breaking study which showed that up to 76 cases of human rights violations based on sexual orientation and gender identity were recorded, ranging from physical assault, harassment at their work places and homes, forced evictions to loss of employment.
 In February 2014, campaigners for same sex relations were shocked when press reports indicated that the Muslim Association of Malawi had called for the death penalty for gays.
 Human Rights Defenders for LGBTI rights were also a constant subject of ridicule and hate speech.
+Often political leaders did not show leadership by condemning hate speech."

-6.1.5 The same source stated that:
+6.1.9 The same source stated that:

-Furthermore, societal stigma and discrimination had a detrimental impact on the enjoyment of the right to health.
+'Furthermore, societal stigma and discrimination had a detrimental impact on the enjoyment of the right to health.
 The LGBTI persons were left out from public health support initiatives including from HIV information, support and services.
 Such information is necessary to enable LGBTI persons to make informed decisions and consequently reduce their vulnerability to HIV.
+39